-Gartner predicts that by 2022 public cloud services will be an essential component for 90% of innovators in data and analytics23 — sectors now synonymous24 with machine learning and AI-driven forecasting and reporting.
+Gartner predicts that worldwide public cloud spending will reach nearly $500 billion in 2022.23 — sectors now synonymous24 with machine learning and AI-driven forecasting and reporting.

 The post-outbreak economy is expected to center on analytics as the driving force of the ongoing AI revolution, in a context of frozen budgets and precarious business forecasts under COVID-19.

 Statistically, your machine learning project is most likely to also center on some sub-sector of ML-driven analytics, such as computer vision, NLP, or time-series forecasting — areas where existing cloud providers can offer immediate, flexible and scalable solutions with limited long-term commitment.

 The logistics of data itself will determine where your project is best situated on the in-house vs cloud-based spectrum.
 Where the high value of internal company data is the driving force behind a new AI initiative, and where the AI framework serves only to facilitate this profitable scarcity, an in-house solution may be indicated — on the provision that leeway is left to move sections of the project to external provisioning in order to keep costs down, or to increase scale or performance as necessary.